crossclassify/xc-sdk-ios/README.md

 # CrossClassify iOS SDK
 The CrossClassify SDK for iOS apps, with two integrated examples:
-* [FirebaseSwiftUI](https://github.com/Balaviknesh/iOS-SwiftUI-Firebase-Login-Example): a simple SwiftUI app for login/signup using Firebase Authentication
+* [FirebaseSwiftUI](https://github.com/Balaviknesh/iOS-SwiftUI-Firebase-Login-Example): a simple **SwiftUI** app for login/signup using Firebase Authentication integrated with CrossClassify SDK using **CocoaPods**
-* [FirebaseUIKit](https://github.com/angelmtzr/ios-firebase-example): a simple UIKit app for login/signup using Firebase Authentication
+* [FirebaseUIKit](https://github.com/angelmtzr/ios-firebase-example): a simple **UIKit** app for login/signup using Firebase Authentication integrated with CrossClassify SDK using **Swift Package Manager**

 See Section [Setup Example Apps Locally](https://github.com/crossclassify/xc-sdk-ios/#setup-example-apps-locally) to run the complete example apps, or navigate to Section [SDK Integration Guide](https://github.com/crossclassify/xc-sdk-ios/#sdk-integration-guide) to easily integrate CrossClassify SDK with your iOS app.

 ### **Prerequisites**

+-   iOS 13.0 (or later)
--   Xcode
+-   Xcode 13.3.1 (or later)
+-   Swift 5.6 (or later)
+-   CocoaPods 1.10.0 (or later) or Swift Package Manager Support
--   Cocoapods
+-   SwiftUI or UIKit
 -   A [CrossClassify](https://app.crossclassify.com) account
 -   A Firebase account (only for example apps)